pzavolinsky/ts-unused-exports/CONTRIBUTING.md

 - Try to follow the style of the existing code
 - Write a [good commit message][commit].
 - Add a suitable entry to the CHANGELOG.md file.
-- Try to squash the branch down to 1 commit.
+- Try to squash the branch down to 1 commit (but this is not vital, since `github` provides us with a nice *Squash* button on merge).

 [commit]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html